Flash Fiction Workshop

 • Group discussion and analysis in the classroom.

-• Directed writing tasks; In-class writing exercises.
+• Directed writing tasks.

 • Sharing of work and group discussion.